-Taught Programme Regulations Section J - Reassessment
+Taught Programme Regulations - Reassessment

-Resit arrangements for this programme may vary and where students have failed clinical aspects of the programme they may be required to resit these assessments with attendance.
+Candidates who are unsuccessful at first attempt will normally be permitted two resit opportunities.
+Resit arrangements for these programmes may vary and where students have failed clinical aspects of the programme they may be required to resit these assessments with attendance.